amirongit/PyEnumerable/documentation.md

 #### `Enumerable`

 This protocol consolidates all other protocols into a single one, allowing implementations to reference it instead of listing each individual protocol.
-This approach minimizes the risk of omitting any methods due to oversight.
+This approach minimizes the risk of omitting any methods due to oversight.<br/>
 It also enforces the presence of a property called `source` which can be used to access actual items inside an instance of a particular implementation.

 #### `Associable`